Evaluating Metrics for Bias in Word Embeddings: Proposed Metric

-The following theorems and their proofs detail properties of SAME in light of the above stated definitions.
-Due to the changes mentioned above, the scores are both \minVgl\ and \extremaVgl.
-Hence, both the binary and multi attribute scores are reliable metrics to quantify bias in embeddings and can be compared between different embeddings.
-Since we use the mean absolute values, the magnitude of bias reported by these scores is easily interpretable.
+The following theorems and their proofs detail properties of SAME in light of the above stated definitions and show that \same\ and \samew\ are \minVgl\ and \extremaVgl.
+Hence, we can state that SAME is a reliable bias score to quantify bias in embeddings and it can be compared between different embedding models